 The jackfruit grows on a large tree and is part of the breadfruit family.
 The main characteristic of Jackfruit is its hard spiked exterior and soft mushy fruit inside.
 It can grow quite big and can produce fruit as much as 40 to 50 kg.

 You can eat jackfruit either ripe or cook it as a vegetable.
-When it's ripe, the pulp inside the jackfruit turns yellow and contain large seeds inside it that are also edible.
+When it’s ripe, the pulp inside the jackfruit turns yellow and contains large seeds inside it that are also edible.

 There are over 30 different varieties of jackfruit found in the Indian subcontinent and more than 30 types found in Malaysia.

 Durian is a spiked fruit almost the same size as coconut or cantaloupe.
 At first glance, durian looks like a jackfruit with its sharp spike green exterior and yellowish smooth pulp inside it.
 Like Jackfruits, the durian is native to Southeast Asia.

 Durian is considered to be the King of fruits in Malaysia as it’s an excellent source of nutrients.
 The fruit pulp of durian has plentiful nutrients such as proteins, fats, fiber, and carbohydrates.

 When you compare the appearance, size, and weight of Jackfruit vs. Durian, Jackfruit is much larger than durian as it can grow up to 90 cm compared to 18 cm for durian.
 Jackfruit tree grows up to 25 m tall while durian tree is less than 18 m.
 The Jackfruit can weigh up to 115 pounds, while the durian fruit weighs up to 28 pounds.

 No, Durian and Jackfruit are not related.
 On a cursory look, they appear to be the same with their spiked exterior and green texture.
 But the similarities between the two end there.